Lotus-xml/Disboard-auto-bump/README.md

 To have the script running 24/7 you can use a vps or even replit (JUST REMEMBER NOT TO EXPOSE YOUR ACCOUNT TOKEN!)

+I have no idea if this works anymore